Lorcán Ua Tuathail: Veneration and relics

 Due to the claimed great number of miracles that rapidly occurred either at his tomb or through his intercession, Lorcán was canonised by Pope Honorius III only 45 years after his death.
-Early devotees of Lorcán compared him with his martyred contemporary Thomas Becket, as a man who had suffered physical attacks while defending the independence of the church and his people from oppression, and who had held out the threat of divine curse or excommunication against the church's oppressors.
+Early devotees of Lorcán compared him with his martyred contemporary Thomas Becket, as a man who had suffered physical attacks for defending both his people from oppression and the independence of the Church from being lost to control by the State, and who had similarly held out the threats of divine curse and excommunication against the oppressors of both.

-In Eu, the crowd of pilgrims coming to pray before his relics led to the construction of a magnificent new church there, the Collégiale Notre-Dame-et-Saint-Laurent d'Eu (Collegiate Church of Our Lady & St. Lorcán of Eu) where the recumbent figure (gisant) of Lorcán is the oldest preserved in the crypt.
+In Eu, crowds of pilgrims coming to venerate and pray before his relics led to the construction of a magnificent new church there, the Collégiale Notre-Dame-et-Saint-Laurent d'Eu (Collegiate Church of Our Lady & St. Lorcán of Eu) where the recumbent figure (gisant) of Lorcán is the oldest preserved in the crypt.
 He is represented there with bearded face, mitre on his head, dressed in his vestments and priestly insignia.
 The gisant dates from the late 12th century and is among the oldest of its kind in France.

 His skull was reportedly brought to England in 1442 by a nobleman named Sir Rowland Standish (relation of Myles Standish) who had fought at Agincourt.
 The bones were supposedly interred at the parish church of Chorley in England, now named St. Laurence's, until they disappeared in the English Reformation.
 However the Collégiale Notre-Dame-et-Saint-Laurent d'Eu still possesses a reliquary containing his skull.

 Lorcán's heart was returned to Ireland and is preserved in a reliquary in Christ Church Cathedral, Dublin.
 Lorcán's heart remains in Christ Church Cathedral despite the Irish Reformation, although devotion to saints is more prominent in Roman Catholicism than in the Anglicanism of the Church of Ireland which owns the cathedral.
 The reliquary was stolen in 2012, with the Dean of Christ Church saying "It has no economic value, but it is a priceless treasure that links our present foundation with its founding father".
 It was recovered in Phoenix Park in 2018 after a tip-off to the Garda Síochána.
 Media reported that the unidentified thieves thought it was cursed and caused family members' illnesses.
 At a special evensong ceremony in Christ Church on 26 April 2018, archbishop Michael Jackson received the heart from a senior Garda.